After 10 years of support Windows 7 is nearing an end

 When Microsoft launches and is actively selling a version of windows on new computers, that software is within the mainstream support.
 Mainstream support means Microsoft working and improving that version.
 Mainstream support often includes updates, enhancements, service packs, fixing bugs or issues, etc.

 Microsoft usually maintains mainstream support of an operating system for five years after the launch.
-After mainstream support ends a products enters extended support.
+After mainstream support ends products enter extended support.
 Extended support usually means Microsoft is only doing security patches and bug fixes and stops adding new features.

 Operating System | Last Update or Service Pack | Launch Date | End of Mainstream Support Date | End of Extended Support Date |